-Bangkok is many things to many people; one thing it is not is a museum town.
-Many of the museums are fairly dated and fail to provide a fun, educational, modern and engaging atmosphere.
-However with that said, there are still plenty of museums to keep one occupied for at least several days including some rather esoteric and hidden away ones.
+Bangkok is many things to many people, but it is not necessarily a museum town.
+A number of the museums are fairly dated and fail to provide a fun, educational, modern and engaging atmosphere.
+However with that said, there are still plenty of good museums to keep one occupied for at least several days including some rather intriguing, esoteric and hidden away ones.
 We have visited and reviewed the following 30+ Bangkok museums.

 Ananta Samakhom Throne Hall, Dusit Palace is one of the true highlights of a visit to Bangkok.
 Seems that many have already discovered this beauty based on the incredible amount of buses in the parking lot and the scores of groups that descend to see the dazzling beauty of the interior – but then based on it’s location (somewhat outside of the core of historical central Bangkok), many may not realize this is an attraction well worth going slightly out of your way for and or may not realized the signifigance of this location to the Royal Family.
 The throne hall is just one part of the Royal residences on this property (includes a number of Royal Halls and Royal Villas – of which only a few are open to the public).

 A number of drink and fruit vendors have located their portable ‘shops’ near the bus parking (in case you need some fluid or nourishment while walking in the often hot and humid conditions that Bangkok is noted for).

 No camera’s are allowed inside (we were told by several staff that it is ok to take photos of the exterior but this contradicted with the staff who kept whistling at visitors to put away their cameras outside of the Throne Hall.
 The museum shop and ticketing is located within a small but nonetheless impressive and intricately designed building.
 After you enter this building, you must leave all camera’s and cell phones inside clear Plexiglas lockers next to where you purchase your tickets.
 After you lock the locker, take the key with you until you return to collect your belongings.